Heath (musician)

 Hiroshi Morie (森江 博, Morie Hiroshi), known exclusively by his stage name Heath, (Note: His stage name is written in all capital English alphabet letters while in regard to his work with X Japan and Dope HEADz, but in all lowercase letters when talking of his solo career.) was a Japanese musician and singer-songwriter.
 He was best known as bass guitarist of the rock band X Japan from 1992 to 1997, and again from 2007 until his death in 2023.
+In 2018, readers and professional musicians voted Heath the seventh best bassist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".

 After performing in bands such as Paranoia and Media Youth, Heath joined X Japan in August 1992, replacing Taiji who had left earlier in the year.
 They released two number one studio albums, Art of Life (1993) and Dahlia (1996), before disbanding in 1997.
 Heath then focused on his solo career, which he started in 1995, before forming Dope HEADz with X Japan guitarist Pata and former Spread Beaver programmer I.N.A. in 2000.
 The group ceased activity after its second album in 2002, and Heath resumed his solo career three years later.
 He reunited with X Japan in 2007 and continued to perform and record with them sporadically for the next 16 years, until his death from colon cancer in October 2023.

 Early life and influences

 Hiroshi Morie was born on January 22, 1968, in Amagasaki, Hyogo, Japan.
 His family's home had many musical instruments, and he said they were keen on karaoke long before it became popular.
 Because his brother, who was four years older, played guitar, Heath picked up the bass.
 However, he could also play the guitar and drums.
 In fourth grade, his mother took him and his brother to see Van Halen, and this sparked Heath's interest in rock music.
 He was influenced by Western acts such as Van Halen, Mötley Crüe, Deep Purple, Rainbow and Kiss, as well as domestic acts such as 44Magnum and Dead End.
 Heath started playing in bands himself during junior high school.
-When one of these groups decided each member should have a stage name, Hiroshi choose Heath, which was derived from his nickname "Hi-chan" (ひーちゃん).
+When one of these groups decided each member should have a stage name, Hiroshi chose Heath, which was derived from his nickname "Hi-chan" (ひーちゃん).
 He always knew he wanted to be a professional musician, and never thought of having a traditional job.